wavefrontHQ/wavefront-runtime-sdk-jvm/README.md

 To create a `WavefrontJvmReporter`:
 1. Create an instance of `ApplicationTags` providing metadata about your application
-2. Create a WavefrontSender: a low-level interface that handles sending data to Wavefront
+2. Create a `WavefrontSender`: a low-level interface that handles sending data to Wavefront
 3. Finally create a `WavefrontJvmReporter`

 The sections below detail each of the above steps.

 ### 1. Application Tags

-The application tags determine the metadata (aka point/span tags) that are included with the metrics/histograms/traces reported to Wavefront.
+The application tags determine the metadata (aka point tags) that are included with the JVM metrics reported to Wavefront.

 The following tags are mandatory:
-* `application`: The name of your Jersey based application, for example: `OrderingApp`.
+* `application`: The name of your application, for example: `OrderingApp`.
 * `service`: The name of the microservice within your application, for example: `inventory`.

 The following tags are optional: